Community Care Program

 Automated Medication Dispenser

-Chore Housekeeping: Providing assistance with house household tasks or personal care on a bi-weekly basis.
+Chore Housekeeping: Provide assistance with house household tasks and daily activities.

 Home Delivered Meals